 Safeguarding

-The following Heads of House are also trained to Group 5 Level: Miss A Ward, Mr R Webster and Mr E Strachan.
+Heads of House are also trained to Group 5 Level: Miss A Ward, Mr R Webster, Mrs A Hughes and Mr W Taylor.

 Latest Safeguarding Policy